dfamonteiro/blog/blog/content/posts/stateful-load-generators.md

 run_every_second(wafer_scenario)
 ```

-If looking at this tangled mess of if-statements doesn't convince you this is a bad idea, I don't know what will.[^7] It's obvious this approach not only doesn't scale at all, but is also very bug-prone.[^8]
+If looking at this tangled mess of if-statements doesn't convince you this is a bad idea, I don't know what will.[^7] Imagine if, instead of 3 extra requirements, we had 20!
+It's obvious this approach not only doesn't scale at all, but is also very bug-prone.[^8]

 We find ourselves in a bit of a predicament.
 While it's clear that the amount of state these wafers carry is warping the way we write our code, what's _not clear_ is how we can deal with it in a elegant manner.
 It's clear the way forward involves tackling the stateful nature of these wafers head-on.
 But first, let's take a step back and reflect on the issue at hand.